lorenzopolidori/nextjs-reach-wallet-connect/README.md

 ```

 It seems that `ALGO_WalletConnect` cannot find a `utils` variable used in `shared_backend.mjs`.
-This might be because of missing dependencies defined in reach `stdlib`, so we can try to dynamically load as below:
+This might be because of missing dependencies defined in reach `stdlib`, so we can try to dynamically load `ALGO_WalletConnect` after `stdlib` is fully loaded, as below:

 ```js
 useEffect(() => {